-Apparently the harvest season is over, though there was a lot I did not get harvested for seed saving – lettuce, flowers, radishes, some peppers and more.
+Apparently the harvest season is over, though there was a lot I did not get harvested for seed saving – lettuce, flowers, radishes, most peppers and more.

 Over the past month, focus has been on reducing some 70 boxes of containers of tomatoes, melons, corn, beans, etc. –

 down to a less overwhelming 20 boxes or so:

 Stacks and stacks of plates with drying seeds –

 So I am still a couple of weeks away from managing the time to package and inventory all of these.
 Only then can I compile and publish lists and get back to listing which seeds are available here: